CochichoDev/Metal-Profiler/README.md

 Each firmware project must expose a common set of symbols and behaviors, including:

 - `main`: the entry point.
-- `load_applications`: routine to receive binaries over UART and load them into memory.
+- `init_uart`: routine to receive binaries over UART and load them into memory.
-- `start_benchmark`: entry to launch benchmark logic on selected cores.
+- `out_byte`: entry to send a byte via uart.
-- `print_result`: mechanism to report metrics over UART.
+- `in_byte`: entry to receive a byte via uart.

 Additional platform-specific initialization (MMU setup, UART drivers, etc.) is abstracted in per-platform layers but can often reuse implementations from existing targets.